gianmarco-aversano/gianmarco-aversano.github.io/_posts/2023-12-21-ML-project-repository.md

 Alright so if you landed here it's because you want to set up a new repository for a machine learning (ML) project.
 And probably are not sure how to do it.

-As Python is the most popular programming language for ML, we'll use that, which also menas that we need to set up everything in a way that also respects the Python development best practices.
-So if you see a `setup.py` file, that's bad.
-It's 2023 at the time of writing.
-Evolve.
+As Python is the most popular programming language for ML, we'll use that, which also means that we need to set up everything in a way that also respects Python development best practices.

 You may want to check out Cookiecutter, which comes with templates to set up new Python projects.
 You can even create your own.
 But let's start from zero here.

 Also beware that I'm writing this piece under the hypothesis that you are on Linux/Mac.
-If you're on Windows, sorry.
-Maybe next time.
+If you're on Windows, just install [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install): check out [this guide](https://www.omgubuntu.co.uk/how-to-install-wsl2-on-windows-10), too.

 Most of the code here can be found at: [my-template](https://github.com/svnv-svsv-jm/init-new-project).